 The rule of thumb is: If you can purchase the vehicle yourself, it's not autonomous.
 Advanced driver-assist technologies, such as automatic emergency braking, forward collision warning, lane-keeping and -centering assist, and adaptive cruise control, are not autonomous.
 These are all useful features that are offered in many vehicles today, but they're safety features that assist the human driver (you must pay attention and keep your hands on the wheel even when these features are engaged) and should not be confused with true autonomous vehicles.

 Getting the policy right on AVs will be a long and ongoing process on the local, state, and federal levels.
-So far, Congress has stalled legislating on AVs and the U.S. Department of Transportation has provided only guidance on the development and roll-out of AVs, which has left states and localities to set the stage and develop programs and rules for AV testing on their public roads.
+So far, legislation on AVs has stalled in Congress and the U.S. Department of Transportation has provided only guidance on the development and roll-out of AVs, which has left states and localities to set the stage and develop programs and rules for AV testing on their public roads.
 While regulation of the vehicle's design, manufacture, and performance is traditionally regulated at the federal level (specifically by NHTSA), states have primary jurisdiction over licensing drivers, traffic laws, and insurance.
 Considering the slow pace of federal action and the states' traditional regulation of the rules of the road and drivers, we expect the role of states and localities to remain prominent as AVs are introduced and deployed.

 States also have differing philosophies on how to ensure safety and encourage innovative investment.